-All of these different ways of making contact have been reviewed by the Data Security & Protection team and the Trust can assure our patients that we only use the most secure methods and will make patients aware of the method being used before making contact.
+UHNM uses a number of different methods to communicate with our patients which have been reviewed by the Data Security & Protection team.
+UHNM can assure patients that the most secure methods are used you will be made aware of which method before making contact.

 If you have any questions about how we contact our patients, please contact that Data Security & Protection Team (DSPUHNM@uhnm.nhs.uk)

 Now that the UK has formally left the EU, this has had an effect on the Trust's practices in terms of data being transferred to and from the EU.

 The Trust's Data Security & Protection team have been following the Government's guidance (together with the guidance provided by the Information Commissioner's Office and NHS Digital) and has taken steps to assure itself that any data held off-shore (most usually via a Supplier's Cloud Storage arrangements) can be retrieved at any time.